$L^2$-Gradient Flows of Spectral Functionals: Regularity and differentiability properties of eigenvalues and eigenfunctions

 are nonempty and compact in $(\V_4)^\J\subset \big(L^4(\sfD,\mm)\big)^\J$ and in $\V_4$ respectively.
 In particular, for every $c\ge c_o$

 \end{corollary} \begin{proof} It is clearly sufficient to prove the statement for $\brmU^\J[c]$.
 Thanks to Lemma~\ref{le:conteigpot}, the map $\lambda_\J:\K\to \R$ is continuous with respect to the weak topology of $\Hilb$.
-Since $\Kc c $ is weakly compact (being a closed bounded convex set of $\Hilb$),
+Since $\Kc c $ is weakly compact (being a closed bounded convex set of $\Hilb$), we have that